You've been asked to determine the second lowest cost silver plan (SLCSP) for a group of ZIP codes.

-You have been given a CSV file,
+You've been given a CSV file,

-slcsp.csv, which contains the ZIP Codes in the
+slcsp.csv, which contains the ZIP codes in the

 first column.
 Fill in the second column with the rate (see below) of the

-corresponding SLCSP and emit the answer as a CSV on stdout.
+corresponding SLCSP and emit the answer on

+the input.
 Write your code in your best programming language.

 The order of the rows in your answer as emitted on stdout must stay the same as how they

 slcsp.csv.
 The first row should be the column headers: